-To get things cleared in one go, you should note that Kindergarten is a method of education used by majority schools.
+To get things cleared in one go, you should note that Kindergarten is a method of education used by the majority of schools.
 On the other hand, Montessori is a method of instruction that is used to educate.
 So, Kindergarten is the education, while Montessori is the approach or method to educate.

-On the contrary, Montessori style uses a fluid/unstructured approach where each student is allowed to express him/herself and the teacher adapts to the students style in order to impart knowledge.
+On the contrary, the Montessori style uses a fluid/unstructured approach where each student is allowed to express themselves and the teacher adapts to the students’ style in order to impart knowledge.

 Montessori style is basically for children up to the age of six years, after which it becomes optional.
-Studies have proved Montessori approach to be beneficial even for the teenagers.
+Studies have proved the Montessori approach to be beneficial even for teenagers.

-On the other hand, Montessori teachers have a very limited role in deciding what the children learn because they do not decide how or what the children learn.
-They simply introduce a topic to a student and let that child explore the various possible outcomes for that particular topic or problem.
-Here, children form the crux and learn through their own experiences and teachers merely guide them.
+On the other hand, Montessori teachers have a very limited role because they do not decide how or what the children learn.
+They simply introduce a topic to a student and let the child explore the various possible outcomes for that particular topic or problem.
+Here, children from the crux and learn through their own experiences and teachers guide them.

-In Kindergarten style of learning, the role of teacher and parents is the same.
-The parents have to adopt similar methods of educating their children even at home.
-The learning criterion remains the same in both the places and parents have to adopt the same techniques.
+In the Kindergarten style of learning, the role of teacher and parents is the same.
+The parents have to adopt similar methods of educating their children at home.
+The learning criterion remains the same in both places and parents have to adopt the same techniques.

-Traditional Kindergarten style classes are designed keeping the teacher in mind and as the focus.
+Traditional Kindergarten style classes are designed keeping the teacher in mind as the focus.
 Whereas the Montessori classrooms are designed after child behavior observations and keeping the child as the main focus.
 This allows individual and focused learning.

 Kindergarten style makes learning passive and more orated to the children because of a predefined and structured syllabus.
 This requires children to memorize and take assignments or tests.